 Short Course Description:

-The ability to accurately characterize signals and waveforms is an essential element in the development and manufacturing of high-speed communications components and systems.
+The ability to accurately characterize signals and waveforms is an essential element in the development and manufacturing of high-speed data communications components and systems.
 This course will emphasize measurement tools and techniques to characterize signal quality and how well it is maintained when transmitted through a data center/short reach optical system.
-It will focus on three measurement areas: bit-error-ratio (BER) analysis, oscilloscope waveform analysis with emphasis on the NRZ and PAM4 eye diagrams, and jitter analysis.
+It will focus on three measurement areas: bit-error-ratio (BER) analysis, oscilloscope waveform analysis with emphasis on the NRZ and PAM4 eye diagrams, including TDEC and TDECQ, and a review of jitter analysis.
 The basics for each measurement type will be covered, gradually building to the more difficult aspects of measurements, including common measurement problems and their solutions.
-Results from tests performed on actual components and systems using BERTs, high-speed sampling and real-time oscilloscopes, arbitrary waveform generators, and network analyzers will be presented, including some live demonstrations.
+Results from tests performed on actual components and systems using BERTs, oscilloscopes, and network analyzers will be presented.
 The course will emphasize research and development and manufacturing measurements of components and subsystems and will not discuss installation and maintenance test.

 Short Course Benefits:

 This course should enable you to:

 Determine the relationships between BER, eye-diagrams and jitter tests.

 Avoid common mistakes that degrade measurement accuracy.

 Define how frequency domain analysis provides insights into time-domain performance.